 In other telephone conversations, Allen was also heard saying he thought he did it (committed the murders of the girls,) but he also felt like he was losing his mind.
 He also expressed thoughts of killing himself.

 Several of the phone calls were to Allen's mother Janice.
-He didn't talk specifically about the murders, but he did talk about he feels the system was killing him, and told them he was "losing his mind."
+He didn't talk specifically about the murders, but he did talk about how he feels the system was killing him, and told them he was "losing his mind."
 He stressed to them that he would never do what he was accused of doing and that he felt mentally tortured.

 Jurors also heard from state witness Brian Harshman.
 He is the Master Trooper in charge of analyzing more than 700 recorded phone calls where Allen was on the phone.
-Harshman also monitored his tablet, in-cell video, and Allen's review behavior reports.
+Harshman also monitored his tablet, in-cell video, and Allen's behavior review reports.

 Thursday morning on the stand, Harshman testified that in his estimation, the voice of the man known as "Bridge Guy" is the voice of Richard Allen.